 The biggest adjustment to improve discomfort

-Before the assessments, I asked for all interested staff to complete a pre-session online survey.
+Before the assessments, I asked for all interested staff to complete a pre-session online discomfort survey.
 I use this as a standard step in ergonomic consultations.
-The results of the survey indicated many incidences of sore upper extremities, including shoulders, neck, and arms.
+The results of the survey indicated many cases of sore upper extremities, including shoulders, neck, and arms.
 In this workplace, both the keyboard and mouse were placed on top of the desk and each desk was a standard height; about 73 cm (29”) from the floor height.
-All of the staff that I evaluated had a neutral elbow height that was below their keyboard/mouse height due to the workspace setup.
-The fact that the elbow was so much lower than the work surface height was directly proportional to the amount of upper body and upper extremity discomfort that was noted in the pre-session surveys.
+The majority of people there had a neutral elbow height that was below their keyboard/mouse height.
+The fact that the neutral elbow was so much lower than the work surface height was directly proportional to the amount of discomfort that was noted in the pre-session surveys.

 They wanted to implement quick fixes